yuemingl/SymJava/README.md

 # SymJava
 SymJava is a Java library for symbolic mathematics.

+There are two important features:

+1. Operator Overloading is implemented by using https://github.com/amelentev/java-oo

+2. Lambdify in sympy is implemented in SymJava by using BCEL library

 SymJava is developed under Java 7 and Eclipse-Kepler (SR2 4.3.2, https://www.eclipse.org/downloads/packages/release/kepler/sr2)

 Install java-oo Eclipse plugin for Java Operator Overloading support (https://github.com/amelentev/java-oo):